VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git Remove <name>: Disconnects the remote from the local repository.
 Note that this will have no effect on the actual remote repository (i.e. the repository itself is not removed / deleted / etc.).

 Git Rename <old-name> <new-name>: Renames the remote connection.

+Git Status: The git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+Status output does not show you any information regarding the committed project history.